 To achieve carbon neutrality, it is essential for governments to adopt policies favoring this carbon neutrality, in accordance with the U.N.’s SDG 13.
 TotalEnergies actively supports policies favoring carbon neutrality, including carbon pricing, and mobilizes its resources not only to achieve its own ambitions but also to support countries and its customers in achieving carbon neutrality as well.
 TotalEnergies is committed to working alongside its customers to provide for the decarbonization of energy consumption offering an energy mix with an increasingly lower carbon intensity.

-To accompany this development and achieve its carbon neutrality ambition (net zero emissions) in 2050 or sooner, for all its worldwide activities, the Group acts based on three main axes and commits to targets for 2030 for each of these axes.
+To accompany this development and achieve its carbon neutrality ambition (net zero emissions) in 2050 or sooner, for all its worldwide activities, the Company acts based on three main axes and commits to targets for 2030 for each of these axes.

 The first axis is to achieve, in 2050 or sooner, carbon neutrality (net zero emissions) for TotalEnergies’ worldwide operated activities, with regards to direct greenhouse gas emissions from its own operated facilities (Scopes 1 & 2).
 The Group’s companies are responsible for them.
 TotalEnergies plans to lower its direct emissions by improving energy efficiency, eliminating routine flaring, electrifying its processes and reducing methane emissions.
 To address its residual emissions, TotalEnergies plans to develop carbon sinks, as nature-based solutions, by investing in forests as well as carbon capture and storage.

-On the road toward carbon neutrality, TotalEnergies has set interim targets of reducing GHG emissions (Scopes 1 & 2) of the operated oil & gas facilities of the Group from 46 Mt CO2e in 2015 to less than 40 Mt CO2e by 2025 i.e., a 15% decrease, and by 2030 to reduce net emissions(1) (Scopes 1 & 2) for its operated oil & gas activities operated by at least 40% compared to 2015, whereas over the same period, Group production will have risen substantially.
+On the road toward carbon neutrality, TotalEnergies has set interim targets of reducing GHG emissions (Scopes 1 & 2) of the operated oil & gas facilities of the Company from 46 Mt CO2e in 2015 to less than 40 Mt CO2e by 2025 i.e., a 15% decrease, and by 2030 to reduce net emissions(1) (Scopes 1 & 2) for its operated oil & gas activities operated by at least 40% compared to 2015, whereas over the same period, Company production will have risen substantially.

 The second axis aims to achieve carbon neutrality (net zero emission) worldwide for indirect GHG emissions related to the use by customers of energy products sold for end use in 2050 or sooner (Scope 3).
 This axis requires TotalEnergies working actively with its customers, since this means they will reduce their direct emissions (Scopes 1 & 2), which correspond to TotalEnergies’ indirect emissions (Scope 3), and that they are also aiming at carbon neutrality.
 TotalEnergies does not have control over those indirect emissions.
 In energy, as with any commodity, demand typically drives supply, not the reverse.
 TotalEnergies manufactures neither airplanes, neither cars nor cement and cannot dictate whether a vehicle or aircraft will use gasoline, electricity or hydrogen.
 However, TotalEnergies wants to contribute actively to its customers’ choices and provide them with energy products with less and less carbon according to the pace they follow, and help them use less energy and choose energy sources with lower carbon intensity.